gem5/website/_pages/documentation/learning_gem5/introduction.md

 tools like gem5, it is important to actually understand how it works before using it.

-Finish the previous paragraph about how it is a good idea to understand what your tools are actually doing.

-should add a list of terms.
-Things like "simulated system" vs "host system", etc.

-You can find the source for this book on our at
+You can find the source for this book at
 <https://gem5.googlesource.com/public/gem5-website/+/refs/heads/master/_pages/documentation/learning_gem5/>.

 ## What is gem5?